SamTang1303/MA-110-notes/Pre-Work Problems 40 Through 44 MA-110.md

 # Pre-Work Problems 40 Through 44 MA-110

 > [!problem] Problem 3.40
 > Draw up an operation table for each of the following groups.
-Then decide which pairs of these are isomorphic, in the sense of the intuitive "reordering and renaming" description given above; if reordering is necessary, show the reordering; also specify the renaming.
+Then decide which pairs of these are [[Definition 3.1.2 MA-110|isomorphic]], in the sense of the intuitive "reordering and renaming" description given above; if reordering is necessary, show the reordering; also specify the renaming.
 > 1. $\langle \mathbb{Z}_{4}, +\rangle$
 > 2. $U(8)$
 > 3. $\mathbb{Z}_{2}\times \mathbb{Z}_{2}$, with operation addition modulo 2 on each component.